Skip to main content

 Family Nurse Practitioner (FNP) and Primary Care Pediatric Nurse Practitioner (PNP-PC)

-Adult-gerontology Acute Care Nurse Practitioner (AGACNP) and Adult-gerontology Primary Care Nurse Practitioner (AGPCNP)
+Adult-Gerontology Acute Care Nurse Practitioner (AGACNP) and Adult-Gerontology Primary Care Nurse Practitioner (AGPCNP)

 Psychiatric Mental Health Nurse Practitioner (PMHNP)